PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 ![image-20210518191055978](./images/image-20210518191055978.png)

-Use the drop down menu to select the event to help you build your workflow.
+Use the drop-down menu to select the event to help you build your workflow.
 Here we've selected a recent Tweet that includes an image (so we can incorporate that into our Slack message).

 ![image-20210518191509099](./images/image-20210518191509099.png)